A First Look at the Security Issues in the Model Context Protocol Ecosystem

 \subsection{MCP Ecosystem}

-The MCP architecture typically contains three core components. \textbf{MCP Server} is a lightweight program that can provide actions (e.g., a specific service or functionality). \textbf{MCP Host} is an LLM-integrated application (e.g., an LDA like Claude Desktop), which serves as the central coordinator to manage execution flows between the LLM and MCP servers.
-It submits user requests to the model, translates the model's outputs into actions, and finally invokes them. \textbf{MCP Client} acts as a bridge between the host and an MCP server.
-The host uses the client to retrieve and invoke available actions, whose results will be returned to the host through the same client.
+The Model Context Protocol (MCP) architecture contains three core components~\cite{modelcontextprotocol}.
+The \textbf{MCP Server} is a lightweight program that can provide actions (e.g., a specific service or functionality).
+The \textbf{MCP Host} refers to an LLM-integrated application (e.g., an LDA such as Cursor) that serves as the central coordinator to manage execution flows between the LLM and MCP servers.
+In this paper, we focus on four real-world LDAs (i.e., Cursor, Windsurf, Cline, and Claude Desktop), and use the term \textit{MCP hosts} specifically to refer to them throughout the rest of the paper.
+The \textbf{MCP Client} acts as a bridge between the MCP host and an MCP server.
+When the host connects to a new MCP server, it creates a corresponding client instance.
+Through this client, the host retrieves and invokes available actions on this server, and the execution results are returned to the host.

-Specifically, MCP servers define three types of actions: (i) \textit{\textbf{prompts:}} provide instruction templates that guide the model's behaviors. (ii) \textit{\textbf{resources:}} offer structured context that helps ground the model's reasoning. (iii) \textit{\textbf{tools:}} executable functions that perform server-implemented functions based on inputs.
-Each tool includes a description that informs the model of its functionality, and can be invoked by the host through the corresponding client.
+Specifically, MCP servers can define tools, which are executable code that performs server-implemented functions based on inputs.
+Each tool includes a description that informs the LLM of its functionality, and can be invoked by the host through the corresponding client.

-\textbf{MCP server configuration.} The configuration of MCP servers is typically specified through a JSON file (e.g., \textit{mcp.json} in Cursor), as shown in Listing~\ref{lst:examples}.
-In addition, the server can be either a \textit{local server} (line 4) or a \textit{remote server} (line 12).
-Local servers run on the user's system and are defined by a \texttt{command} and its \texttt{args} (line 5 and 6), which specify how to start the server.
-The connection is established over a standard input/output (Stdio).
-Instead, remote servers are hosted on external infrastructure and only require a \texttt{url} parameter pointing to the server's endpoint (line 13).
-Some servers might require additional environment variables (\texttt{env}) to enable server functionality (line 7).